elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 0 < 6: turn left.
+Comparing 0 < 6, you turn left.

 ]#=.0:081=4292]][9=#
 96=@3=##]2824:25799]